damolinx/vscode-bookmarks/README.md

 There are two commands, `Bookmarks: Go to Next in Current Editor` and `Bookmarks: Go to Previous in Current Editor`, that can be used to jump between bookmarks set in current editor.

 #### Programatic access
-The following commads are exposed for other extensions to use: `bookmarks.navigate.editor.next` and `bookmarks.navigate.editor.previous`.
+The following commads are exposed for other extensions to use: `bookmarks.navigate.next.editor` and `bookmarks.navigate.previous.editor`.
 They take a single optional argument that is the path or URI to the file to navigate (it will be opened if needed).